LaizFigueroa/DIT168/README.md

 - **2. The [V2V-protocol](https://github.com/DIT168-V2V-responsibles/v2v-protocol) microservice:** adjusted and used by the course's different groups, which is established for the `external communication` between the vehicles.
 ### Websites/Tutorials:
 Code sources' references can be found individually under the `header` of each source code file in the `src`.

-## License
-The project is licenced under **GNU Lesser General Public License v3.0**, gives a total free permittion to use, copy, and distribute the copies, while consedering any changes are completly not allowed.
-For more detailed information, check the [LICENSE file](https://github.com/LaizFigueroa/DIT168/blob/master/LICENSE) provided in the source directory.